 - Make sure you have your library card and sign the readers’ book at the Information Desk.

 - Leave your bag in the cloakroom and use the clear plastic bags provided for any material you want to bring into the library.
 You need a £1 coin (refundable) for the lockers in the cloakroom.

 - Don't bring drinks or food into the library.

 - Switch mobile phones to silent mode.
 Please leave the research area to receive or make calls.

 Computers and internet access

 You're welcome to bring your laptop.
-Each reading area has its own power sockets and there is free WiFi.
+Each reading area has its own power sockets and there is free public WiFi.